aptech/docs/docs/CR-plotBox.rst

 Format
 ----------------
 .. function:: plotBox(myPlot, group_id, y)plotBox(group_id, y)

-    :param myPlot: A plotControl structure.
+    :param myPlot:
-    :type myPlot: TODO
+    :type myPlot: A plotControl structure

-    :param group_id: Mx1 vector for numeric labels or Mx1 string array for text labels.
-This contains the group numbers or string labels corresponding to each column of y data.
+    :param group_id:  This contains the group numbers or string labels corresponding to each column of y data.
 If scalar 0, a sequence from 1 to cols(y) will be generated automatically for the X axis.
-    :type group_id: TODO
+    :type group_id: Mx1 vector for numeric labels or Mx1 string array for text labels

-    :param y: NxM matrix.
-Each column represents the set of y values for an individual percentiles box symbol.
+    :param y:  Each column represents the set of y values for an individual percentiles box symbol.
-    :type y: TODO
+    :type y: NxM matrix

 Examples
 ----------------